jentery/mdia200/index.md

 *Thursday, November 23rd*

 * Please review our [glossary](https://jentery.github.io/mdia200/glossary.html) for Weeks 10 and 12 and let me know if you'd like me to clarify or elaborate anywhere.
 * Today, we'll discuss Twitch and conduct a wireframing exercise.
 I'll also introduce some terms for engaging livestreams in media studies.

+# Week 13 (Nov.
+27 and 30): Media and Memory

+*Monday, November 27th*

+* I recommend completing a draft of Worksheet 4 early this week.
+Your response is due by noon this Friday.
+* Please watch ["Completionism, 'Good' Endings, and the Detective Genre in *NORCO*"](https://www.youtube.com/watch?v=RZhCF1zBDoo) before we meet today.
+* Today, we'll talk about "Completionism . . ." and plans for your Final Project.

+*Thursday, November 30th*

+* Please play [*Under a Star Called Sun*](https://haraiva.itch.io/under-a-star-called-sun) before we meet today.
+* Please review our [glossary](https://jentery.github.io/mdia200/glossary.html) for Weeks 12 and 13 and let me know if you'd like me to clarify or elaborate anywhere.
+* Today, we'll discuss media, memory, and *Under a Star* and conduct a documentation exercise.

+*Friday, December 1st by 12pm* (no class; just a due date)

+* Please use Brightspace to submit Worksheet 4 (15% of your final mark) in DOCX, RTF, or PDF by noon today.

 # Policies